bocoup/wpt/html/cross-origin-opener-policy/README.md

       - `iframe-popup-unsafe-none-to-same-origin.https.html`
       - `iframe-popup-unsafe-none-to-unsafe-none.https.html`
       - `iframe-sandbox-popup.https.html`
-  - - condition:
+  - - condition: response is a `data:` URL
-    - effect: forwards sandbox flags, incumbent origin, and active origin to redirect requests
+    - effect: forwards sandbox flags, incumbent origin, and active origin
     - tests: :question:
-  - - condition:
-    - effect: forwards a number of new variables to "process a navigate response"
-    - tests: :question:
 - "create and initialize a Document object"
-  - - condition:
+  - - condition: "browsingContextSwitchNeeded" is true
-    - effect: creates a new browsing context when the new "browsingContextSwitchNeeded" is true
+    - effect: creates a new browsing context
     - tests: :question:
-  - - condition:
+  - - condition: navigation's COOP is "same-origin"
-    - effect: sets the COOP of the navigation to match the COOP of the navigation
+    - effect: document's COOP becomes "same-origin"
     - tests: :question:
+  - - condition: navigation's COOP is "same-origin-allow-popups"
+    - effect: document's COOP becomes "same-origin-allow-popups"
+    - tests: :question:
 - "page load processing model for HTML files"
-  - - condition:
+  - - condition: (unconditional)
     - effect: forwards new parameters to "creating and initializing a Document object"
     - tests: :question:
 - "page load processing model for XML files"
-  - - condition:
+  - - condition: (unconditional)
     - effect: forwards new parameters to "creating and initializing a Document object"
     - tests: :question:
 - "page load processing model for text files"
-  - - condition:
+  - - condition: (unconditional)
     - effect: forwards new parameters to "creating and initializing a Document object"
     - tests: :question:
 - "page load processing model for media"
-  - - condition:
+  - - condition: (unconditional)
     - effect: forwards new parameters to "creating and initializing a Document object"
     - tests: :question:
 - "page load processing model for content that uses plugins"
-  - - condition:
+  - - condition: (unconditional)
     - effect: forwards new parameters to "creating and initializing a Document object"
     - tests: :question: